-Intel says it’s fixing security vulnerability in its chips
+Google discovers ‘serious’ flaws in Intel and other chips

 SANTA CLARA, Calif.
+(AP) — Security researchers at Google say they’ve discovered serious security flaws affecting computer processors built by Intel and other chipmakers.

+Google’s Project Zero team said Wednesday that the flaw could allow bad actors to gather passwords and other sensitive data from a system’s memory.

-(AP) — Intel says it’s working to patch a security vulnerability in its products but says the average computer user won’t experience significant slowdowns as the problem is fixed.
+The tech company disclosed the vulnerability not long after Intel said it’s working to patch it.
+Intel says the average computer user won’t experience significant slowdowns as it’s fixed.

-The chipmaker released a statement Wednesday after a report by British technology site The Register caused Intel’s stock to fall.

-Intel says the problem isn’t limited to its products, despite The Register pinning it on Intel’s chips.
-Intel says it’s working with other tech companies to address it.
+Both Intel and Google said they were planning to disclose the issue next week when fixes will be available.
+Tech companies typically withhold details about security problems until fixes are available so that hackers wouldn’t have a roadmap to exploit the flaws.
+But in this case, Intel was forced to disclose the problem Wednesday after British technology site The Register reported it, causing Intel’s stock to fall.

 Most Read Stories